ran-var/blog/source/_posts/xml-overflow.md

 pwndbg> r
 ```

-Once inside we can just skip over instructions until we hit the part where our *trustworthy password* is copied into memory.
+Once inside we can just step over instructions until we hit the part where our *trustworthy password* is copied into memory.

 ```
 ─────────────────────────────────[ SOURCE (CODE) ]─────────────────────────────────